ivanoats/Full-Stack-JavaScript-Engineering/pre-work/README.md

 other lectures in the series.
 The whole series is 8+ hours long, so this will be something that will take some time.

-## Asana

-We use the Asana project management / TODO list system to keep track of assignments in class.
-Watch the [Intro Video]( https://asana.com/guide/explore/videos/get-started) and any other videos or help documents necessary there.

-The only thing that's different about the way we use Asana is that an instructor will check off when you are done with an assignment.
-You can always comment "DONE" if you need us to review the work.

 ## Required State Paperwork
 Code Fellows LLC is licensed as a technical training school by the State of Washington and we follow all state laws and regulations.
 All students are required to fill out two important forms:

 1: the demographic survey, and
 2: Acknowledge receipt of the course catalog and honor code.

 Please print out these forms, fill them out and sign them, and bring them to the first class meeting.